neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 A Flyway report has been generated here: /home/alex/flyway-x.y.z/report.html
 ```

 After you run the migration commands, your database should be consistent across all three environments.
-You can verify that the data was added to each database by viewing the branch and table on the **Tables** page in the Neon console.
+You can verify that the data was added to each database by viewing the branch and table on the **Tables** page in the Neon Console.
 Select **Tables** from the sidebar and select your database.

 ## Conclusion